-- Written praise e.g. a positive comment on work, report - Verbal praise e.g. to the student, parent, another adult in school - Peer group praise e.g. a clap, name read out in assembly - House points, certificates for academic and non-academic achievement - Trophies and Special Awards - Name in newsletter, part of Celebration Assembly - Special responsibilities e.g. elected as a mentor/a tutor time role/other House role
+- Written praise e.g. a positive comment on work, report - Verbal praise e.g. to the student, parent, another adult in school - Peer group praise e.g. a clap, name read out in assembly - House points, certificates for academic and non-academic achievement - Trophies and Special Awards - Name in newsletter, part of Celebration Assembly, recognition on school social media pages - Special responsibilities e.g. elected as a mentor/a tutor time role/other House role the end of each year will be awarded the House cup.